 1. During Landing Protection, the aircraft will automatically detect and carefully land on suitable ground.
 2. If the ground is determined unsuitable for landing, the aircraft will hover and wait for pilot confirmation.
 3. If Landing Protection is not operational, DJI Fly will display a landing prompt when the aircraft descends below 0.5 m.
-Pull down on the throttle stick for more than one second or use the auto landing slider to land.
+Pull down on the throttle stick or use the auto landing slider to land.